DanCorder/CrosswordCreator/readme.md

 The code built by the dev server will run fine if released accidentally, it will just time out trying to find a live update script.
 To build for release run: `npm run build`
+To deploy simply push to the main branch and Github Pages will update from the docs directory (assuming you have configured Github pages :))